doma-engineering/cra-template-multi-nix/README.md

-# cra-template-multi-nix
+# CRA template for rapid and sustainable prototyping

-This is an unofficial [Create React App](https://github.com/facebook/create-react-app) TypeScript template, backed by Nix and allowing for multiple entry points.
+This is an _unofficial_ [Create React App](https://github.com/facebook/create-react-app) TypeScript template, backed by Nix and allowing for multiple entry points.

 This temlpate also allows you to develop [WDIO](https://webdriver.io/) tests with a resonably modern Google Chrome backend.